RobotnikAutomation/rb1_base_sim/README.md

 # rb1_base_sim
 Packages for the simulation of the RB-1 Base robots

+# rb1_base_sim_bringup
+Launch files that launch the complete simulation of the robots

 # rb1_base_control
 This package contains the configuration files for the Gazebo controllers used by the model.